 9 Causes of Estrogen Dominance and What to Do About It

-And here’s the hard truth – estrogen dominance is at an all-time high.
-We’re seeing the rates spike across the board, in both women and men, across age ranges.
-And the rates of cancers and chronic illnesses linked with estrogen dominance are on the rise right along with it.
+And here’s the hard truth—estrogen dominance is at an all-time high.
+We’re seeing the rates increase dramatically across the board, in both women and men, across age ranges.
+And the rates of cancers and chronic illnesses linked with an overload of estrogen are on the rise right along with it.

-That’s because we are being constantly bombarded by xenoestrogens (industrial chemicals that mimic the behavior of estrogens) in our modern environment.
-They’re everywhere–in our food, personal care products, furniture and clothes.
-From the water we drink to the food we eat, you encounter a shocking number of these endocrine-disrupting xenoestrogens in the course of a day, without even knowing it.
+That’s because we are being constantly bombarded by xenoestrogens.
+These are industrial chemicals that mimic the behavior of estrogens.
+They’re everywhere in our modern environment.
+They’re in our food, personal care products, furniture and clothes.
+From the water we drink to the food we eat, we encounter a shocking number of these endocrine-disrupting xenoestrogens in the course of a day, without even knowing it.

-It scares me when I think about how toxic our world has become, especially since I am a mother to a little girl.
+It scares me when I think about how toxic our world has become, especially since I am the mother of a little girl.
 That’s why I’m even more passionate about arming you with the knowledge you need to make smart choices for yourself and your family.

-In this article, I’ll walk you through what estrogen dominance is, how you’re being exposed to xenoestrogens, and simple, diet and lifestyle changes you can make to minimize your risk, naturally clear estrogen from your system, and maintain an optimal hormonal balance.
+In this article, I’ll walk you through what estrogen dominance is and how you’re being exposed to xenoestrogens.
+I’ll share simple, diet and lifestyle changes you can make to minimize your risk, naturally clear estrogen from your system, and maintain an optimal hormonal balance.

 When Estrogen Becomes a Problem

 You—and everyone else—naturally produces the hormone estrogen in your adrenal glands and stored fat tissue, as well as the ovaries in women and the testes in men.
 Estrogen is necessary for many important functions such as childbearing, keeping cholesterol in check, and protecting bone health.1 It’s when your estrogen levels get out of balance with your other hormones that it can lead to a number of issues in both men and women.